 Similarly, vitamin K helps with injuries that draw blood: it clots the blood, stemming the flow and stopping heavy bleeding.
 Anemia and vitamin K deficiencies are closely linked to each other.

 Breeding and pregnant parrots need more vitamin K to ensure their eggshells are strong and healthy, reducing the risk of hatching mortality.

-A cup of celery contains 48 mg of calcium, which is essential for strong, healthy bones.
+A cup of celery contains 48 mg of calcium, a mineral needed for strong, healthy bones.

 Because parrots can’t fully digest lactose, dairy products are unsuitable foods for parrots.
 As a result, they need to consume it from other sources, including fruits and vegetables.

 - Healthy and strong eggshells

 - Preventing hypocalcemia (calcium deficiency disease)

-- Prevents self-destructive behaviors, such as feather mutilation
+- Preventing self-destructive behaviors, such as feather mutilation

 - Lowers the risk of heart disease